User Manual

 Note: if you wish to present 10 slides for example, you’ll need to save ten bookmarks.

+A “ratio” is a way to describe the specific proportions of a screen.
 Nowadays most devices have a similar screen ratio, however an iPad is a bit different: it has a ratio of 4:3 while most laptops, TV and video projectors have a ratio of 16:9.

 You can choose your presentation's ratio by tapping on either 16:9, device portrait or device landscape when you are creating it.
 After this, a frame should appear that will show you what the other people will be able to see.